 Within Pismo State Beach is a giant natural sandbox known as the Oceano Dunes State Vehicular Recreation Area.
 Sprawling white sand dunes overlook the ocean and offer a lovely escape away from the bustling city.

-Oceano Dunes also offers other fun recreational activities, such as surfing, fishing, swimming and hiking.
-Popular hiking trails include the Oso Flaco Lake Trail, and the more challenging Sand Highway OHV Trail.
+Oceano Dunes also offers other fun recreational activities, such as surfing, fishing, swimming, and hiking through the dune trail.

 Pismo North Beach Campground features 103 tent camping facilities and a campfire center.
 There are no hook-up sites, however, there are pay showers and restrooms available.
 Best of all, leashed pets are more than welcome!

 To reserve a spot, visit the Reserve California website.

 If you want to stay close to the North Beach Campsite site, but don’t want to ditch the comforts of a hotel, here are two hotels in Pismo Beach, Ca, that might be perfect for you.

 SeaVenture Beach Hotel – 3-star hotel nearby North Beach Campground. (click on the hotel name to book it)

 Ocean Palms Motel – a well-rated motel in Pismo Beach. (click on the hotel name to book it)

 6 – Taste the best Pismo Beach Wineries